Maya Millete encouraged to go to safe house before she disappeared, friend says

 Prosecutors also argued that there is "clear and convincing evidence that the defendant has threatened another with great bodily harm, and there is a substantial likelihood that he would carry out that threat if released."

-Larry told someone that he "was willing to pay $20,000" to "possibly kill" a man that he believed was having an affair with Maya.
+Larry allegedly told someone he "was willing to pay $20,000" to "possibly kill" a man that he believed was having an affair with Maya.

 Fox News exclusively reported in April that Larry allegedly started concocting this murder-for-hire scheme in summer 2020 and mentioned it as recently as Jan.
 4, just a few days before Maya disappeared.